dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 * Dapr created SNS topic and SQS queue names conform with [AWS specifications](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-queues.html).
 By default, Dapr creates an SQS queue name based on the consumer `app-id`, therefore Dapr might perform name standardization to meet with AWS specifications.
 * Using SQS FIFO (`fifo` metadata field set to `"true"`), per AWS specifications, provides message ordering and deduplication, but incurs a lower SQS processing throughput, among other caveats
-* Please be aware that specifying `fifoMessageGroupID` limits the number of concurrent consumers of the FIFO queue used to only one but guarantees global ordering of messages published by the app's Dapr sidecars.
+* Be aware that specifying `fifoMessageGroupID` limits the number of concurrent consumers of the FIFO queue used to only one but guarantees global ordering of messages published by the app's Dapr sidecars.
 See [this](https://aws.amazon.com/blogs/compute/solving-complex-ordering-challenges-with-amazon-sqs-fifo-queues/) post to better understand the topic of Message Group IDs and FIFO queues.

 ## Create an SNS/SQS instance